1991–92 in English football: Diary of the season

-12 October 1991 – Kenny Dalglish, who has recently returned to management with Second Division Blackburn Rovers, eight months after leaving Liverpool, has a dream start with his new team, who crush struggling Plymouth Argyle 5–2 and stand fourth in the league.
+12 October 1991 – Kenny Dalglish has a dream start with his new team, Blackburn Rovers, who crush struggling Plymouth Argyle 5–2 and stand fourth in the league.
 Middlesbrough remain top despite being held to a goalless draw at home by seventh-placed Wolves.
 Ipswich, second in the table, are held to a 2–2 draw by Brighton at the Goldstone Ground.
 Cambridge United are third after an impressive 3–0 home win over Sunderland.

 16 October 1991 – England beat Turkey 1–0 at Wembley in their penultimate 1992 European Championship qualifying game.
 Wales lose 4–1 to Germany in a game in which Dean Saunders is sent off and Ryan Giggs, still not 18 until the end of next month, becomes their youngest full international.

 17 October 1991 – Everton buy 20-year-old defender Matt Jackson from Luton Town for £600,000.

 19 October 1991 – Arsenal's four-match winning run in the league ends with a 1–1 draw against leaders Manchester United at Old Trafford.
 Second placed Leeds cut the gap at the top to two points with a 4–2 win at Notts County, although Alex Ferguson's men still have a game in hand.
 Liverpool's relatively short start to the season continues with a 2–2 draw at Chelsea and they still only occupy 10th place, although they have played fewer games than any of the teams above them.
 Sheffield United remain bottom despite a 4–2 home win over Nottingham Forest, only their second win in the league this season.

 21 October 1991 – Fourth Division strugglers York City dismiss manager John Bird after winning just 2 of their first 11 games.

 24 October 1991 – Justin Fashanu signs a trial contract with Newcastle United, who are battling against relegation from the Second Division.
 Kenny Dalglish makes his first signing for Blackburn Rovers, signing defender Alan Wright from Blackpool F.C. for £500,000 – a record fee for a Fourth Division player.

 26 October 1991 – The last unbeaten start in the First Division ends when Manchester United lose their 13th game of the season 3–2 at Sheffield Wednesday.
 They also surrender their leadership of the First Division, which is taken by Leeds United after their 1–0 win over Oldham Athletic – the first time that Leeds have led the English league since they won the league title in Don Revie's last season as manager in 1974.
 Arsenal keep their hopes of retaining the league title on track with a 2–0 home win over Notts County, who are now just one place above the relegation zone after their fine start to the season gave way to a run of bad results.
 Manchester City are third in the league and four points off the top of the table after a 3–2 home win over Sheffield United.